Jamaliela/SecretBarcodesProject/README.md

 ## Errors

-Our program crashes has one limitation.
+Our program has one limitation.
 If the sender sends less than 12 digits in the message the program notifies the user that it is not a valid barcode but the turtle screen still runs and nothing gets drawn.